josmar-crwdstffng/angular/aio/content/guide/testing-components-scenarios.md

 <code-example header="app/dashboard/dashboard-hero.component.spec.ts (test-host)" path="testing/src/app/dashboard/dashboard-hero.component.spec.ts" region="test-host-tests"></code-example>

 Only the selected event test differs.
-It confirms that the selected `DashboardHeroComponent` hero really does find its way up through the event binding to the host component.
+It confirms that the selected `DashboardHeroComponent` hero really does find the associated way up through the event binding to the host component.

 <a id="routing-component"></a>